YoonProject/yoon/README.md

-domain models and domains using aggregates for state transitions and entities for reading out states independently which database/data storage technology we may use in the future or have been using in the past; meaning they are meant to be interchangeable, forwards and backwards compatible.
+domain models and domains using aggregates for state transitions and entities for reading out states independently which database/data storage technology we may use in the future or have been using in the past; they are meant to be interchangeable, forwards and backwards compatible.
 An aggregate represents a bounded context which will handle a specific use case and its state transition as well spawning business events for further processing.

 Events and Event Sourcing
 --------------------------